Olympiapark Berlin: Deutsches Sportforum (1925–1933)

-The cornerstone of the complex was laid by on October 18, 1925, the anniversary of the Battle of Leipzig.
+The cornerstone of the complex was laid by on 18 October 1925, the anniversary of the Battle of Leipzig.

 A women's dormitory for students was constructed at the northwest end of the grounds.
-A tunnel beneath the cycling track connected the stadium with the northern portion of the complex, which allowed the stadium's track and the new running track to both be utilized for competition and practice respectively.
+A tunnel beneath the cycling track connected the stadium with the northern portion of the complex, which allowed the stadium's track and the new running track to both be used for competition and practice respectively.
 A planned gymnasium had begun construction in 1926, but was only half complete when the entire project was halted in 1928 due to insufficient funds to continue construction.

 Prior to the onslaught of the Great Depression, Werner March had made a design for the renovation of the Deutsches Stadion into a venue with a 65,000-person capacity as a part of revived plans to hopefully host the Olympic Games in Berlin.